pyocd/pyOCD/docs/command_reference.md

 ##### `gdbserver`

 **Usage**: gdbserver {start,stop,status} \
 Control the gdbserver for the selected core.
 The action argument should be either 'start', 'stop', or 'status'.
-Use the 'gdbserver_port' and 'stdio_port' session options to control the ports the gdbserver uses.
+Use the 'gdbserver_port' and 'telnet_port' session options to control the ports the gdbserver uses.

 ##### `probeserver`